MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/5-monitor-app-insights.md

 :::image type="content" source="../media/5-monitor-app-insights/end-to-end-transaction-details.png" alt-text="end-to-end transaction details for a TRACE event" border="true" lightbox="../media/5-monitor-app-insights/end-to-end-transaction-details.png":::

-1. Notice the trace includes each step of the request.
+1. Notice the trace includes each step of the request:
-    - The initial request is received by the HTTP aggregator.
+    - The initial request is received by the HTTP aggregator:
         - An **INFORMATION** log entry with the text `----- Getting discount coupon: "GIVEMEFREESTUFF"` is logged.
         - An **INFORMATION** log entry with the text `----- WebAggregator --> Coupon-API: "GIVEMEFREESTUFF"` is logged.
     - The HTTP aggregator makes a request to the coupon service at the path `GET /api/v1/coupon/GIVEMEFREESTUFF`.
-    - Since the preceding request fails, the overall request fails.
+    - Since the preceding request fails, the overall request fails:
         - An **INFORMATION** log entry beginning with the text `----- WebAggregator <-- Coupon-API: HttpResponseMessage` is logged.
         - A **WARNING** log entry with the text `----- Coupon not found: 404 - Content: "ERROR: The coupon doesn't exist"` is logged.